Bert Kaempfert: Promotion of the Beatles

 In his capacity as record producer, Kaempfert played a part in the rise of the Beatles.
-In 1961, he hired the Beatles to back Tony Sheridan on an album called My Bonnie.
+In 1961, he hired them to back Tony Sheridan on an album called My Bonnie.
 Sheridan had been performing in Hamburg, and needed to recruit a band to play behind him on the proposed tracks.
 Kaempfert auditioned and signed the Beatles, and recorded two tracks with them during his sessions for Sheridan: "Ain't She Sweet" (sung by rhythm guitarist John Lennon) and "Cry for a Shadow" (an instrumental written by Lennon and lead guitarist George Harrison).
 The album and its singles, released by Polydor Records, were the Beatles' first commercially released recordings.

 On 28 October 1961, a customer in the Liverpool music store owned by Brian Epstein asked for a copy of "My Bonnie".
 The store did not have it, but Epstein noted the request.
 He was so intrigued by the idea of a Liverpool band releasing a record that he investigated.
 That led to his discovery of the Beatles and, through his efforts, their signing by George Martin to Parlophone Records after Kaempfert helped them avoid any contractual claim from Polydor.